Facebook Twitter instagram Youtube

 Prevalence of Mental Health Disorders in Primary Care Settings

-Rate of Occurrence of Mental Health Issues in a Primary Care: Mental health disorders like depression, personality disorders, anxiety and substance use disorders are widely prevalent in a primary health care.
-Studies show that around 25- 30% of patients in a primary health care setup are diagnosed with one or the other mental disorder.
+Rate of Occurrence of Mental Health Issues in a Primary Care: Mental health disorders like depression, personality disorders, anxiety, and substance use disorders are widely prevalent in primary health care.
+Studies show that around 25-30% of patients in a primary health care setup are diagnosed with one or more mental disorders.

-Underreporting of Mental Health Disorders in a Hospital: Many individuals report physical difficulties which may have mental health disturbances as an underlying cause, often leading to missed diagnosis.
-For example, nausea and vomiting may indicate anxiety disorder or depression, but may often go unnoticed without proper screening.
+Underreporting of Mental Health Disorders in a Hospital: Many individuals report physical difficulties that may have mental health disturbances as an underlying cause, often leading to missed diagnoses.
+For example, nausea and vomiting may indicate anxiety disorder or depression, but these may go unnoticed without proper screening.

 Types of Mental Health Screening Tools Used in a Primary Health Care Centre